michael-simko/MS_Python_projects/README.md

 Credit default rates (Credit One files) were analyzed using EDA techniques and modeling and was acompleted in Jupyter Notebook using Python.

 The radmodel file is a Jupyter Notebook using Python to visualize solar radiation observations over time, and a few models to predict solar radiation values based on weather conditions.

+The combined cycle plant uses Python with Jupyter Notebook to create histograms and develop a few regression models to predict energy output based on a small number of variables.